Program assistant jobs in Bloomington, IN - 230 jobs

 Program Summary

-Lennar's Land Internship Program is a 10-week paid internship beginning in June for rising college seniors, in which associates apply theoretical knowledge gained in the classroom to real-world projects and challenges.
+Lennar's Customer Care Internship Program is a 10-week paid internship beginning in June for rising college seniors, in which associates apply theoretical knowledge gained in the classroom to real-world projects and challenges.
 The program will facilitate participants' development of essential interpersonal and technical skills, and position associates for future career success and leadership opportunities.
 Associates will work alongside seasoned professionals, fostering a collaborative and inclusive workplace culture while contributing to impactful projects, and become immersed in Lennar's culture through onboarding (including a visit to a Lennar Community), hands-on training, and teambuilding.

 It is important to note that all positions within the Future Builders Program are temporary and do not guarantee future employment with Lennar after the program ends.
 Upon program completion, the Company will decide whether to offer high-performing interns a regular full-time position within similar roles under these verticals, based on factors such as job performance and business needs.

-Land Intern Responsibilities:
+Customer Care Intern Responsibilities:

 Requirements: